AIR SUSPENSION REPAIR

 You’ve seen them before.
 Dubai’s luxury cars slammed to the ground or tilted to one side, parked on the side of the road in Al-Qouz collecting dust.
 Why?
 You ask.
 The answer is that their air suspension system has failed, and repairing these systems can be an expensive and daunting task.
 Dealerships will often needlessly replace expensive components until the problem is gone and the customer is faced with a repair bill that would put a dent in the US deficit.

 Luckily for us, the UAE has responded in full force to the air suspension epidemic with Dubai’s Deutsche Technik (DT), your leading specialist on all things air suspension.
-Whether you drive an Audi, Volkswagen, Mercedes, Porsche, or Bentley, DT has seen your air suspension problem before and we can fix it.
+Whether you drive an Audi, Volkswagen, Mercedes, Porsche, or Bentley, our experts in car suspension repair in Dubai have seen your air suspension problem before and we can fix it.
 DT’s extensive experience and expertise in air suspension systems means we have a targeted diagnostic approach that pinpoints the problem and repairs it without having to needlessly replace expensive components.
 We employ a multitude of diagnostic softwares and diagnostic techniques to provide our customers with a cost efficient and reliable solution to any air suspension problem.

 The idea behind pneumatic suspension or air suspension has been around since 1901, nearly as long as the automobile itself.
 You could argue that Aladdin’s magic carpet was the first form of transportation to ride on air but we live in “a whole new world”.
 The technology that allowed the idea to become a reality didn’t come until 1920 when a Frenchman sought to “hold the car aloft on four gas bubbles”.
 Fast forward another 20 years and you find yourself in World War 2 when the Americans began using air suspension in heavy trucks to attain self-leveling suspension that could behave independently from varying vehicle loads.
 Today, air suspension is commonly found in luxury passenger vehicles to provide exceptional ride quality, simple self-leveling capability, consistent handling characteristics independent of load, and to change the vehicle’s ride height and handling characteristics.
 Of course, “riding on a cloud” does have its shortcomings.
 Air suspension suffers from higher rates of failure versus more conventional forms of vehicle suspension.
 This is especially true in the UAE where our many speed bumps and harsh climate greatly reduces the lifespan of these systems.